-The medical professional making the evaluation shall make an individualized and objective assessment of the student's ability to safely participate in NYFA's program(s), based on a reasonable judgment relying on the most current professional knowledge and/or the best available objective evidence.
-This assessment shall include a determination of the nature, duration and severity of the risk posed by the student to the health and safety of self or others, the probability that a potentially threatening injury will actually occur, and whether reasonable modifications of policies, practices, or procedures will sufficiently mitigate the risk.
+The medical professional conducting the evaluation shall make an individualized and objective assessment of the student's ability to safely participate in NYFA's program(s), based on a reasonable judgment relying on the most current professional knowledge and/or the best available objective evidence.
+This assessment shall include a determination of the nature, duration and severity of the risk posed by the student to the health and safety of self or others, the probability that a potentially threatening injury will actually occur, the extent to which a significant decline in the student's health is probable and whether reasonable modifications of policies, practices, or procedures will sufficiently mitigate the risk to student, other, or community.
 The medical professional will, with appropriate authorization, share recommendations with the Dean of Students (NY, LA), Dean of Campus (SB) or designee who will take this recommendation into consideration in determining whether the student should be involuntarily withdrawn from NYFA.
 A copy of the medical professional's recommendation will be provided to the student, unless, in the opinion of the medical professional, it would be damaging to the student to do so.

-If the evaluation results in a determination that the student's continued attendance presents no significant risk to the health or safety of the student or others, and no significant threat to property, to the lawful activities of others, or to the educational processes and orderly operations of NYFA, no further actions shall be taken to withdraw the student.
+If the evaluation results in a determination that the student's continued enrollment presents no significant risk to the health or safety of the student, others or community, no significant threat to property, or no or minimal risk of continued and significant disruption to the educational processes and learning and working environments of NYFA, no further actions shall be taken to withdraw the student.

-If the evaluation results in a determination that the continued attendance of the student presents a significant risk to the health of safety of the student or others, such that there is a high probability of substantial harm, or a significant threat to property, to the lawful activities of others, or to the educational processes and orderly operations of the school, the student may be involuntarily withdrawn from NYFA.
+If the evaluation results in a determination that the continued enrollment of the student presents a significant risk to the health of safety of the student or others, such that there is a high probability of substantial harm to the student and/or community, or a significant threat to property, or significant risk for disruption of the educational processes, learning or working environments of NYFA, the student may be involuntarily withdrawn from NYFA.
 In such an event, the student shall be informed in writing by the Dean of Students (NY, LA), Dean of Campus (SB) or designee of the involuntary medical withdrawal, of the student's right to an informal hearing, of the student's right to appeal the decision, and of any conditions necessary for re-enrollment.
 In most cases, a student who is involuntarily withdrawn will be given a grade of W in all courses in which the student is currently enrolled.